raymondzouu/jeopardy/README.md

 * jService API

 ## Strategy
+* Use the Fetch API to retrieve question data from the jService API
+* Allow users to search through the questions based on specified criteria
+* Visualize the data through the web application

 ## Question Search
 Search for a set of Jeopardy questions based on:
-* clue value (e.g. 200, 400, 600, etc.)
+* Clue value (e.g. 200, 400, 600, etc.)
-* the date the question was aired on tv by specifying a starting date and ending date
+* The date the question was aired on tv by specifying a starting date and ending date

 ## Category Search
-* search through the first 100 categories by name
+* Search through the first 100 categories by name
-* view information and questions of specified category
+* View information and questions of specified category